If you’re in a service based business it’s so tempting to promote a broad array of services to try and win more customers and sell more to them.

 Your aim should be to become known as the go-to person for that particular thing.
 For example, you’re the SEO whizz, or the WordPress Divi designer, or the Instagram queen.

-Your brand becomes synonymous with your core offering.
+Make your brand synonymous with your niche.
 Which means that it’s you people think of when they need that thing.

 There’ll always more people needing your services than what you’d be able to handle (even if your company grew) so don’t fear having a small niche.

-Rather than focus on what your competitors are doing, focus on your own positioning to your ideal customer and how you can help them achieve their goals.
+Focus your message positioning to appeal to your ideal customer and tell them how you can help them achieve their goals.

 Change your sales pitch